SchnTgaiSpock/Wildernether/README.md

 ### Reading the Stove recipes
 The top 6 slots in the Simefun Guide correspond to the 6 slots in the Stove.
 For soup recipes, the bottom-middle item goes in the Bowl slot.

-### Plans for the Future
+## Plans for the Future
-I plan on updating and maintaining this addon after the 2022 AddonJam ends.
+I plan on updating and maintaining this addon even after the 2022 AddonJam ends.

 ## Credits
 *InfinityLib* by Mooy1<br>